black-tul1p/digit-ocr/README.md

 <hr>

 ## Links
 To use a Google Colaboratory hosted version, <a href="https://colab.research.google.com/drive/1uaWPn638dNEn9BpXKAWxLj5iXDWmWdjr?usp=sharing">click here</a>.
-You can use the test images from this repository to run it.
+You can use the `MNIST_ocr/` folder under `For-GDrive/` to run it.